-To improve the granularity of user permissions, lately POSIX Access Control Lists (ACLs) [26] have been introduced into many nix variants.
+To improve the granularity of user permissions, lately POSIX ACLs (Grunbacher and Nuremberg, 2008) have been introduced into many \nix variants.
 They allow setting permissions at individual user levels as opposed to group or others.
-However, the {owner, group, others} is still the most dominant paradigm and many nix installations do not even have ACLs enabled.
-We will analyze the ACLs later in Section-3.
+However, the {owner, group, others} is still the most dominant paradigm and many \nix installations do not even have ACLs enabled.
+We will analyse the ACLs later in Section 3.

-Additionally, a user-specific umask [29] setting is used to decide permissions for a newly created file.
+Additionally, a user-specific umask (Linux Manual pages, 2008) setting is used to decide permissions for a newly created file.
 The command specifies a mask for permissions to be disallowed for the owner, group or other users.
-For example, to always create a new file with rwx permissions for owner and no permissions for group or others (that is, permission 700), the command "umask 077" can be stored in the user initialization file (like .profile).
+For example, to always create a new file with rwx permissions for owner and no permissions for group or others (that is, permission 700), the command 'umask 077' can be stored in the user initialisation file (like .profile).

-It is possible to override the nix access control at a file system level.
-For example, the distributed Andrew File System (AFS) [36] has a different set of permissions settings and thus data residing on that file system can use its settings.
+It is possible to override the \nix access control at a file system level.
+For example, the distributed Andrew File System (AFS) (Satyanarayanan, 1990) has a different set of permissions settings and thus data residing on that file system can use its settings.
 In fact our privacy enhancing VBAC approach also modifies the access control at that layer.
-We discuss this later in Section-5.
+We discuss this later in Section 5.

-2.2 Privacy Breaches
+2.2 Privacy breaches

-In this section, we discuss various privacy breaches that occur in nix systems.
-We also present results of our study at two nix installations that demonstrate the insufficiency of current access control mechanisms.
-The discussion below primarily explores the popular {owner, group, others} nix paradigm.
+In this section, we discuss various privacy breaches that occur in \nix systems.
+We also present results of our study at two \nix installations that demonstrate the insufficiency of current access control mechanisms.
+The discussion below primarily explores the popular {owner, group, others} \nix paradigm.
 The advanced mechanisms like ACLs enhance privacy in only a few cases and we will demonstrate a clear need of a new, more complete solution.

-2.2.1 Selective Data Sharing
+2.2.1 Selective data sharing

-The first kind of privacy breach occurs due to the need to "selectively" share data.
+The first kind of privacy breach occurs due to the need to 'selectively' share data.
 The selectivity can be of two kinds: